-Staffed residential homes offer 24/7 support from trained staff teams.
+Staff-supported homes offer 24/7 support from trained staff teams.
 Between 2 and 4 people live in a home where they receive personalized support to ensure each person's health, safety and well-being are met.
 Our homes are located in the Richmond/Ladner area, the south Okanagan, Abbotsford, Chilliwack, Surrey, Maple Ridge, and Langley.

-Read more...or go to our website and select Services→Residential Services→ Staffed Residential Homes
+Read more...or go to our website and select Services \rightarrow Home Living \rightarrow Staff-Supported Homes